The following shows are available for touring between October and May. Please contact Mixed Magic Theatre for show availability, fees, and schedules.

 Fate Comes Knocking views the life and times of Dr. Martin Luther King through the eyes of people who observed his life and the national and world events that would shape him.
 Ricardo Pitts-Wiley describes Fate Comes Knocking as a “pea shelling play.”
 The characters in the show, in a time-honored southern tradition, gather on a porch in the early evening to shell peas, converse, sing and reflect on the times and the man they knew from childhood.
 Fate Comes Knocking takes a humorous and sometimes critical look at King’s life against a backdrop of dramatic times in America including the Montgomery bus boycott, the Kennedy presidency, the March on Washington, Malcolm X, the Vietnam War, LBJ, Hoover and the Black Panthers.
 The play also examines the fateful circumstances that took King from the privileged life of a prominent southern preacher’s son to the dusty and dangerous back roads of Alabama, Mississippi, the steps of the Lincoln Memorial and the Nobel Peace Prize.

 Misery’s Fiend: Frankenstein

-In Ricardo Pitts-Wiley’s adaptation, the play is set on a modern exploration ship locked in the ice of the Arctic Sea.
+In Ricardo Pitts-Wiley’s adaptation, Misery’s Fiend: Frankenstein is set on a modern exploration ship locked in the ice of the Arctic Sea.
 Victor Frankenstein and his murderous Creature have been marooned on the ice flows for centuries waiting over and over again to be rescued.

-Capt.
-Walton and his crew bring Victor Frankenstein aboard and unwittingly, the Creature also.
+Captain Walton and his crew bring Victor Frankenstein aboard and unwittingly, the Creature also.
 Three actors portray The Creature.
-Against a backdrop of fictional and real monsters Mary Shelley’s great novel of good, evil and mankind’s responsibility for his actions again unfolds.
+Against a backdrop of fictional and real monsters, Mary Shelley’s great novel of good, evil and mankind’s responsibility for his actions again unfolds.